Off-Campus Transfer Students

 Students should also review the “Check Application Status” website to learn important information such as what materials have been received, whether they have been admitted, and how to accept their offer of admission: http://www.admissions.wisc.edu/status.php.
 See the Admissions website for the notification time frame: https://www.admissions.wisc.edu/apply/

 Students admitted to CoE will then move to stage two of the process and evaluation of their progression toward their intended major.

 Students not admitted to CoE will be considered for admission to their alternate major that they indicated on their university application.
-If they are admitted and attend UW-Madison to pursue the non-CoE major, they may apply for future transfer admission to the CoE, provided course work at their prior campus and at UW-Madison does not cause them to exceed the 80 credit limit for cross-campus transfer application to the CoE.
+If they are admitted and choose to attend UW-Madison to pursue the non-CoE major, they may apply for future transfer admission to the CoE as a cross-campus applicant, provided course work at their previous campus and at UW-Madison does not cause them to exceed the 80 credit limit for admission consideration to the CoE.